 Going along Corso Ovidio, you arrive in Piazza Garibaldi, also known as Piazza Maggiore, which is the main square of Sulmona where the market was once held.
 The square has truly enormous dimensions, and here is the famous medieval aqueduct, dating back to the Swabian period, and the Fontana del Vecchio, one of the oldest in Sulmona, which owes its name to the bearded statue that is carved and which is linked to Solimo, founder of the city.
 In addition, the square is home to several ancient buildings such as the Church of San Filippo Neri, the monastery church of Santa Chiara d’Assisi, the Church of San Rocco, Palazzo Anelli, and in the center of the square, there is a fountain made by the master Felice di Cicco.

 Publio Ovidio Nasone (43 BC-18 AD) was a Roman poet originally from Sulmona, famous above all for the epic-mythological poem The Metamorphoses.
 For this reason, in Sulmona in Piazza XX Settembre, a statue dedicated to Ovid was created by the Roman sculptor Ettore Ferrari.
 The statue was inaugurated in 1925 in the presence of the King, and on the base, there is a plate in which it is possible to read the verses of the Tristia, one of the last poetic works of the Roman poet.
-There is also one of the most famous and oldest shops in Sulmona: Mario Pelino’s confetti shop in the same square.
+One of the most famous and oldest shops in Sulmona is Mario Pelino’s confetti shop in the same square.

 The Cathedral of Sulmona